gryzus24/ziew/README.md

 ### Widget line

-    WIDGET INTERVAL "FORMAT"
+    WIDGET INTERVAL [arg="ARGUMENT"] [format="FORMAT"]

     WIDGET   - uppercase name of the widget,
-    INTERVAL - refresh interval in deciseconds (1/10 of a second), FORMAT   - widget specific format enclosed in double quotes.
+    INTERVAL - refresh interval in deciseconds (1/10 of a second), ARGUMENT - optional widget specific argument enclosed in double quotes, FORMAT   - optional widget specific format enclosed in double quotes.

                Format, apart from plain text may contain options which tell the widget what information to display.
-Options are enclosed in squirrelly brackets and may contain specifiers after a period:
+Options are enclosed in squirrelly brackets and may contain specifiers that influence the formatting of numeric data.

-                 {OPTION.[PRECISION][ALIGNMENT]}
+                OPTION.[PRECISION][ALIGNMENT]

               * OPTION    - widget specific option name,
               * PRECISION - number from 0 to 3 inclusive - specifies digits
-                             of precision (0 if left unspecified),
+                            of precision (0 if unspecified),
               * ALIGNMENT - either < for left alignment or > for right
-                             alignment - reserves space for the longest representation of a number (no alignment if left unspecified).
+                            alignment - reserves space for the longest representation of a number (no alignment if unspecified).

     Example
-      CPU 25 "CPU {%all.1>} {visubars}"
+      CPU 25 format="CPU {%all.1>} {visubars}"

 ### Default color line